 News story originally written on August 7, 2002

 Earth may look perfectly spherical from space, like a giant marble, but it actually isn't!
+Since the first satellites were launched, scientists realized that Earth is not a sphere.
 Instead, our planet is wider around the equator because matter is forced out as Earth spins (just as you feel you are pushed right when your car turns fast to the left).
-The Earth does not stay the same shape however, and scientists have been watching Earth's equator as it shrinks and grows!
+However, Earth doesn't stay the same, and scientists have been tracking some interesting changes in our planet's shape.

 For the past four years, however, Earth has been doing something quite different.
-Researchers have found that the equator is now growing larger!
+Researchers at Raytheon and NASA's Goddard Space Flight Center have been watching the equator grow larger.
 Since we know that glaciers are still melting at the poles, scientists are puzzled why the process would change.

-Whatever the reason, the researchers believe that this change in the shape of Earth is natural variation, not anything that humans have done to the planet.
+Whatever the reason, the researchers believe that this change in the shape of Earth is the result of long-term natural variations, and is not anything that humans have done to the planet.